Wild Bill Hickok: Jack McCall's two trials

-McCall's motive for killing Hickok is the subject of speculation, largely concerning McCall's anger at Hickok's having given him money for breakfast the day before, after McCall had lost heavily.
+McCall's motive for killing Hickok is the subject of speculation, largely concerning McCall's anger at Hickok's giving him money for breakfast the day before after McCall had lost heavily.

-McCall was summoned before an informal "miners' jury" (an ad hoc local group of miners and businessmen).
-He claimed he was avenging Hickok's earlier slaying of his brother, which may have been true; a man named Lew McCall had indeed been killed by an unknown lawman in Abilene, Kansas, but whether or not the two McCall men were related is unknown.
+McCall was summoned before an informal "miners' jury", an ad hoc local group of miners and businessmen.
+He claimed that he was avenging Hickok's slaying of his brother, which may have been true; a man named Lew McCall had indeed been killed by an unknown lawman in Abilene, Kansas, but whether the two McCall men were related is unknown.
 McCall was acquitted of the murder, which prompted editorializing in the Black Hills Pioneer: "Should it ever be our misfortune to kill a man ... we would simply ask that our trial may take place in some of the mining camps of these hills."
-Calamity Jane is reputed to have led a mob that threatened McCall with lynching, but at the time of Hickok's death, Jane was actually being held by military authorities.
+Calamity Jane is reputed to have led a mob that threatened McCall with lynching, but she was actually being held by military authorities at the time.

-After bragging about killing Hickok, McCall was rearrested.
-The second trial was not considered double jeopardy because of the irregular jury in the first trial and because Deadwood was at the time in unorganized Indian country.
+McCall was rearrested after bragging about Hickok's death.
+The second trial was not considered double jeopardy because of the irregular jury in the first trial, and because Deadwood was in unorganized Indian country at the time.
 The new trial was held in Yankton, the capital of the Dakota Territory.
-Hickok's brother, Lorenzo Butler, traveled from Illinois to attend the retrial.
 McCall was found guilty and sentenced to death.

-Leander Richardson, a reporter, interviewed McCall shortly before his execution, and wrote an article about him for the April 1877 issue of Scribner's Monthly.
-Lorenzo Butler Hickok spoke with McCall after the trial, and said McCall showed no remorse.
+Leander Richardson interviewed McCall shortly before his execution and wrote an article about him for the April 1877 issue of Scribner's Monthly.
+Lorenzo Butler Hickok spoke with McCall after the trial, and said that McCall showed no remorse.

-Jack McCall was hanged on March 1, 1877, and buried in a Roman Catholic cemetery.
-The cemetery was moved in 1881, and when McCall's body was exhumed, the noose was found still around his neck.
+Jack McCall was hanged on March 1, 1877 and buried in a Roman Catholic cemetery.
+The cemetery was moved in 1881, and the noose was still around McCall's neck when his body was exhumed.

 Burial

-Charlie Utter, Hickok's friend and companion, claimed Hickok's body and placed a notice in the local newspaper, the Black Hills Pioneer, which read:
+Charlie Utter claimed Hickok's body and placed a notice in the Black Hills Pioneer: